a5c-ai/seed-generic/seed.md

 Populate the sh scripts (./scripts directory) with the right commands according to the project stack, requirements, etc.

-### Vercel project creation and association (if the stack includes vercel)

-use the VERCEL_TOKEN and VERCEL_ORG_ID to generate a new project in vercel and save the VERCEL_PROJECT_ID in the repo:

-as an env variable for the actions (in github) as a comment to this ticket. in a .vercel.env file in the repo (with only the new VERCEL_PROJECT_ID)

-if the input env variables are not provided, create a issue to ask for them instead of creating the project.

-then, make sure you update the npm run deploy command to: link the project to vercel:
-          vercel link --yes --token=${{ secrets.VERCEL_TOKEN }} \
-          --scope=${{ vars.VERCEL_ORG_ID }} \
-          --project=${{ vars.VERCEL_PROJECT_ID }}
-and deploy the project:
-          vercel deploy --prod --token=${{ secrets.VERCEL_TOKEN }} \
-          --scope=${{ vars.VERCEL_ORG_ID }}

-### Supabase project creation and association (if the stack includes supabase)

-use the SUPABASE_ACCESS_TOKEN and SUPABASE_ORG_ID to generate a new project (with default db password from SUPABASE_DB_PASSWORD) in supabase and save the SUPABASE_PROJECT_REF and SUPABASE_PROJECT_URL and SUPABASE_ANON_KEY in the repo:

-as an env variable for the actions (in github) as a comment to this ticket. in a .supabase.env file in the repo (with only the new SUPABASE_PROJECT_REF and SUPABASE_PROJECT_URL)

-also create a connection string for the database in the project with password populated at build time from the SUPABASE_DB_PASSWORD secret.

-make sure to update the code/deployment to use the connection string (DATABASE_URL) and database configuration (env variables in the target deployment service - for example vercel)

-make sure the integrate everything with the actual deployment. for example, in next with vercel, you need to set the NEXT_PUBLIC_SUPABASE_ANON_KEY as env variables in the vercel project.

-if the input env variables/vars/secrets (access token, org id, db password) are not provided, create a issue to ask for them instead of creating the project.

 ### Auth providers integration github issues to open

 if the stack includes auth providers, open the following issues: